matthet/MultithreadedTCPserver/README.md

 To use this service:

 ./start.sh ...
-This starts the Server session\n
+This starts the Server session

 ruby Client.rb "Your Message" ... sends a request including your message to the server.